deulofeu1/Project-BeijingFoodMap/README.md

 # Project-BeijingFoodMap
+You can visit the Beijing Food Map at: https://dqs-shiny.shinyapps.io/DQs-Food/

 This is a food map of Beijing collaboratively created by DQ and his shareholders, and it will be updated irregularly.
 The map can be zoomed in by dragging a selection box and zoomed out by double-clicking.
 Clicking above the map boundary will reveal a specific toolbar.
 For an optimal interactive experience, using a computer is recommended.